Catch and release: History

 In Ireland, catch and release has been used as a conservation tool for Atlantic salmon and sea trout fisheries since 2003.
 A number of fisheries now have mandatory catch and release regulations.
 Catch and release for coarse fish has been used by sport anglers for as long as these species have been fished for on this island.
 However catch and release for Atlantic salmon has required a huge turn about in how many anglers viewed the salmon angling resource.
 To encourage anglers to practice catch and release in all fisheries a number of government led incentives have been implemented.

 In Canada, catch and release is mandatory for some species.
 Canada also requires in some cases the use of barbless hooks to facilitate release and minimize injury.

 In Switzerland and Germany, catch and release fishing is considered inhumane and is now banned.
 In Germany, the Animal Welfare Act states that "no-one may cause an animal pain, suffering or harm without good reason".
 This leaves no legal basis for catch and release due to its argued inherent lack of "good reason", and thus personal fishing is solely allowed for immediate food consumption.
-Additionally, it is against the law to release fish back into the water if they are above minimum size requirements and aren't a protected species or in closed season.
+Additionally, it is against the law to release fish back into the water if they are above minimum size requirements and are not a protected species or in closed season.

 In 2011, the National Park Service in Yellowstone National Park began reversing decades of regulation that promoted catch and release and other techniques that protected fish populations.
 In the name of native fish conservation, they began mandatory kill regulations on rainbow and brook trout in the Lamar River drainage and encouraged unlimited taking and disposal of non-native species, including brown trout in some park waters.